seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 That some night-tripping fairy had exchanged
 In cradle-clothes our children where they lay,
 And call'd mine Percy, his Plantagenet!
-Then would I have her Harry, and she mine.
+Then would I have his Harry, and he mine.
 But let him from my thoughts.
 What think you, coz,
 Of this young Percy's pride? the prisoners,
 Which he in this adventure hath surprised,